What is This Simulation?

 Evolution Settings:

-- Gene Transfer Ratio: Percentage of genes inherited from the fitter parent (50-95%, default 70%)
+- Gene Transfer Ratio: Percent of brain weights inherited from the fitter parent during crossover (50-95%)

 Creature Settings: